YOU ARE WHAT YOU EAT - Examining Nutrition through Literature

 - There is no better way to encourage healthy eating than by modeling it and showing how healthy eating can be fun!
 You can tie this activity into literature and connect to math by using the recipe.
 Adapt the math to lower grades (basic counting) as well as upper grades (measuring and ratios).
 Students can practice following steps in a sequence, and you can compile a class cookbook using Book Creator (TeachersFirst review).
 The links below are a small list of examples for how to incorporate a weekly snack into your classroom.

 - In the same vein as the weekly snack, ask each family to prepare a healthy contribution to a class meal.
 Students can analyze the recipes and determine if the food is healthy or not healthy.
 Older students can look at nutritional information to create a healthy menu from the contributions.

 - Invite students to use the resources listed above in the Gathering Information section to plan a healthy meal.
 Younger students can use magazine photos or pictures from the Internet to fill their paper plate mobiles showing a day’s worth of meals or just one meal where student groups show various meals and snacks.
-Older students can use recipes and nutritional information to build healthy meals presenting them in a virtual essay format using Adobe Spark in K-12 (TeachersFirst review).
-A collaborative activity for a small group of students would be to use restaurant menus where students would put together healthy meal plans when not eating at home; students could use Flipgrid (TeachersFirst Review) to record themselves with the menus as they talked about their choices.
+Older students can use recipes and nutritional information to build healthy meals presenting them in a virtual essay format using Adobe Creative Cloud Express for Education (TeachersFirst review).
+A collaborative activity for a small group of students would be to use restaurant menus where students would put together healthy meal plans when not eating at home; students could use Flipgrid (TeachersFirst review) to record themselves with the menus as they talked about their choices.